lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

   }
 }
 ```
+\begin{center}
+A simple store with private state and a readonly accessor.
+\end{center}

 If you haven't seen the `#state` syntax before, this is a private property - one of the newer features to classes in JavaScript.
+At the time of writing this, it only works in Chrome natively.
+You can omit the `#` if you like - it will still work just fine.

-This means `#state` can only be accessed inside the class instance.
-It's so new, in fact, it's not supported in
+The `#` means that the property can only be accessed inside the class instance.
+So `this.#state` works for methods declared inside the `Store` class, but `new Store({ count: 1 }).#state.count` is not allowed.
+Instead, we will access the state in a readonly manner using `getState()`.

 We pass `state` to the constructor to let the user seed the initial state.
 We will take the disciplined approach and write a test.